-Should I Still Take the SAT or ACT?
+Should You Still Take the SAT or ACT in 2023?

 In response to the Covid-19 pandemic, during which in-person testing became a logistical nightmare, many colleges and universities decided that they would no longer require students to submit their SAT/ACT schools as part of their application process.
-Over a year later, many schools have remained test-optional, leaving students wondering whether or not it is worth their time and energy to prepare for an exam that is not, strictly speaking, necessary.
-The question remains: should I take the SAT or ACT?
+Years later, many schools have remained test-optional, leaving students wondering whether or not it is worth their time and energy to prepare for an exam that is not, strictly speaking, necessary.
+The question remains: should you take the SAT or ACT?
 The answer depends on the individual, but for many students, it’s “yes.”

 What Does “Test-Optional” Really Mean?

 Many students believe the recent “test-optional” policy adopted by many colleges and universities in the US is cause to celebrate.
 Indeed, for some students who have other ways to show their dream school that they are driven and intellectually curious, it’s good to know that there is now one less hoop to jump through.
 So if you’ve won a Grammy or started your own business, or if you’ve done well in summer pre-college or online college courses, then you may not have to take the tests.
 However, it is important to be aware that NOT submitting a score is still sending a message to the schools you apply to.
 It also means that you are supplying one less data point for the admissions committee to consider.
 This is fine, as long as you have other data points that set you apart from the crowd.
 That being said, submitting a score is a decision that should not be taken lightly, and in many cases, it may still be in a student’s best interest to prepare for and take the ACT or SAT.